This submission can also be downloaded here

-The Hate Crime and Public Order Bill is intended to provide for the modernising, consolidating and extending of hate crime legislation in Scotland.
-Since publication in April 2020, the draft Bill has attracted a range of critical responses, including the Law Society of Scotland and the Faculty of Advocates.
-In…
+The Hate Crime and Public Order (Scotland) Bill sought to provide for the modernising, consolidating and extending of hate crime legislation in Scotland.
+Following publication in April 2020, the draft Bill attracted a range of critical responses, including the Law Society of Scotland and the Faculty of Advocates.
+In 2020…

 We welcome the chance to submit these comments and the short extension granted to us on the deadline.
 We want to put on the record our disappointment that the request for external input to the Group’s work was made just prior to the start of the Scottish school holidays, on a relatively tight timetable of five weeks, and with no prior notice enabling contributors to plan ahead.
 The Committee’s request could only be met by producing new material to its specification.
 Taken together, we think this created unreasonable demands on those responding, particularly those with childcare responsibilities.
 We note such responsibilities are well known to fall disproportionately on women.
 This therefore fell short of good practice as an approach to gathering wider views on such a complex and important issue for women, regardless of the general timetable set for the Group.
 If this has not had a serious adverse impact on what the Group has been sent, that will only be because those responding, some of them doing so as volunteers, urgently re-prioritised other work and family commitments around this request.
 We hope the Group will recognise this.